 - Follow the diet to the proverbial letter.
 Listen, just because you’ve had an English muffin every morning for breakfast for the past four years doesn’t mean you can have them this week.

 You only need to commit to seven days – it’s really not that much to ask of yourself.
 If you feel it is, you will never lose weight.

 You now have all of the information you could possibly need to lose up to 10 pounds in one week.
-Basically it’s up to you now.
-The only thing stopping your from sweet victory is yourself.
+Basically, it’s up to you now.
+The only thing stopping you from a sweet victory is yourself.
 How bad do you want this?
-How bad do you want to fit into those jeans or that bathing suit?
+How badly do you want to fit into those jeans or that bathing suit?
 How bad do you want to walk past a store window and LOVE the reflection you see?
 If you want it bad enough, you can have it, and the Cabbage Soup Diet can give it to you.